-The ceremony begins with a procession, in which the Queen travels from Buckingham Palace to Westminster - usually by carriage.
+Normally, the ceremony begins with a procession, in which the Queen travels from Buckingham Palace to Westminster - usually by carriage.

-MPs are summoned to the House of Lords by an official known as Black Rod.
+Before the speech, MPs are summoned to the House of Lords by an official known as Black Rod.
 Before entering the Commons, Black Rod has the doors shut in their face, symbolising the chamber's independence from the monarchy.

 When is the Queen's Speech usually held?

 Normally, a Queen's Speech happens once a year - usually in spring or after a general election.

 The last one, on 19 December 2019, enabled Boris Johnson to set out his agenda, one week after winning the general election.